haimglikman/whos-behind-that/README.md

 ## Changelog

+### v1.7.1 — bug fix
+- Hardcoded default server URL so app works out of the box on any device
+- Users no longer need to manually enter the server URL on first visit

 ### v1.7.0
 - Server version badge added to sidebar below main version
 - Fetched live from server health check on load — always reflects what's actually deployed